DuyDang112/e-commerce-backend/README.md

 ## How to run the project

-Run command for build projectt
+Run command for build project
 ```Powershell
 dotnet build
 ```